The language of the surfer

 The best surf spots

 Perhaps you're wondering where to go for your level of surfing?
-When you think of surfing and the best surfing spots, the first place you might think of is Hossegor.
-Popular thanks to the film Brice de Nice, Hossegor is a trendy wellness destination with a vibrant surf culture, where international ambience blends with Californian notes.
+When you think of surfing and the best surfing spots, the first thing that comes to mind is Hossegor.
+Popular thanks in part to the film Brice de Nice, Hossegor is a wellness destination with a vibrant surf culture, where the local atmosphere blends with the international, Californian flavour.
 Surf spots are very popular in Hossegor: La Sud is an ideal beach break for all surf enthusiasts, with waves that are particularly accessible and attract many tourists.
 The beach is very busy, but the spot is well worth a visit, especially for beginners.
 But Hossegor's beaches aren't the only ones where you can enjoy great waves!

 Must-see events

 Every year, from April to October, the Landes region is alive with surfing events.
 The coastline plays host to world-renowned events, attracting thousands of spectators who come to admire professional surfers in action and the stars of the sport.
 The Hossegor event is a must-see.
 For years, the famous Quiksilver and Roxy Pro France events have been held in Hossegor in October.
 From 1987 to 2019, these events were part of the World Surfing Championship calendar, a competition where the world's surfing elite compete over several days on the waves.
 In 2020, the World Surf League decided to abolish this stage.
-Since 2023, it has been replaced by the Quiksilver Festival, held in Capbreton, Hossegor and Seignosse at the end of September and beginning of October, a festival based around surfing culture, initiated by French professional surfer Jeremy Florès.
-A fun and innovative competition is still organized (but is no longer part of the world championship), as well as live concerts, DJ sets, skate demos, film screenings, autographs and many other activities.
+Since 2023, it has been replaced by the Quiksilver Festival, held in Capbreton, Hossegor and Seignosse from late September to early October, a festival of surf culture initiated by French professional surfer Jeremy Florès.
+A fun and innovative competition is still organized (but no longer part of the world championship), as well as live concerts, DJ sets, skate demos, film screenings, autographs and many other activities.

 In Hossegor, you can also attend the Royal Barrique competition.
 This event brings together some fifty surfers who challenge each other on the water, but here: only the tubes count!

-Discover also the Closing Spot festival in Biscarrosse in September.
+Also discover the Closing Spot festival in Biscarrosse in September.
 Held at various locations around Biscarrosse-Plage, this small, intimate festival brings the season to a close with concerts in a variety of musical styles, a DJ competition and a surfing competition.
-It's a friendly atmosphere and a great way to end the summer!
+The atmosphere is convivial and it's a great way to end the summer!

 Finally, to admire the surfers in competition, you can also go to the beach and lay down your towel facing the ocean during the French Open, the French and European Championships, or the paddle and bodyboard championships.
-From Mimizan to Capbreton and Vieux-Boucau-les-Bains, the spots vary from year to year.
+From Mimizan to Capbreton, via Moliets and Vieux-Boucau-les-Bains, the spots vary from year to year.
 The full calendar of championships is available on the French Surfing Federation website.